HyacinthBots/Allium/docs/roadmap.md

 # Roadmap for upcoming features

 - juxtapose integration (on hold)
-- log uploading
+- add a switch to change loguploading list type (white- or blacklist)
-- database integration
+- add config command